GRIDAPPSD/gridappsd-toolbox/static-ybus/README.md

 Ybus = fullComplex(message['ybus'])
 ```

-See the test_sybus.py script in the static-ybus directory of the gridappsd-toolbox GitHub repo for the complete example of requesting and processing a Y-bus response from the Static Y-bus service.
+See the test_sybus.py script in the static-ybus directory of the gridappsd-toolbox GitHub repo for the complete example of requesting and processing a Y-bus response from the Static Y-bus service, collecting together the snippets shown here.